 Nasqkh or Naskh Script

-The manuscript above was once in the Qutb Shahis’ library in Golconda, but fell into the hands of the Great Mughals when Aurangzeb conquered Golconda in 1687.
+This manuscript (from the David Museum, Copenhagen) was once in the Qutb Shahis’ library in Golconda, but fell into the hands of the Mughals when Aurangzeb conquered Golconda in 1687.

 Interestingly calligraphers during this time wrote Quran verses on material other than paper too!